Whatsapp Icon

 Targeted Therapy: This type of treatment targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 These drugs or substances interfere with cancer cell proliferation and can be more precise than traditional chemotherapy.

 Radiation Therapy: Although less common, radiation therapy uses high-energy rays to target and kill cancer cells in specific areas of the body.
-It may be used to relieve pain or reduce tumors that are causing pressure or other complications.
+It may be used to relieve pain or reduce tumours that are causing pressure or other complications.

 Corticosteroids: Corticosteroids help to reduce inflammation and can kill cancer cells.
 They are often used in combination with other treatments to enhance effectiveness.